DevNathB/RepData_PeerAssessment1/PA1_template.md

 ## 206.16981100
 ```

 The 5-minute interval containing the maximum number of steps, averaged across all days in the data set is: 835.
-The maximun number of averaged steps is: 206.169811320755.
+The maximum number of averaged steps is: 206.169811320755.

 ## Imputing missing values